Background pattern

 Dose for rectal use

 Gastrografin can be administered to newborns in the form of an enema for the non-surgical treatment of uncomplicated meconium ileus.
-The high osmotic pressure of the contrast medium is taken advantage of: the adjacent tissue is forced to release a significant amount of fluid, which then flows into the intestines and dissolves the thick meconium.
+The high osmotic pressure of the contrast medium is utilized: the adjacent tissue is forced to release a considerable amount of fluid, which then flows into the intestines and dissolves the thick meconium.

 Gastrografin should be diluted 3-4 times its volume in water.

-Normally, a dose of 2 to 5 ml of the diluted solution is required, but in other cases, more quantity may be needed.
+Normally, a dose of 2-5 ml of the diluted solution is required, but in other cases, more may be required.
 The solution should be administered under fluoroscopic control.

 Gastrografin associated with barium sulfate